-SAS Facilitators will firstly meet the base eligibility criteria to enrol in the SAS Facilitator Training Course, then complete the full training experience, and link with subscribed SAS Provider services for system access to run groups with a maximum ratio of 1:4 or to be connected with an SAS Facilitator colleague for groups of ratio 2:6.
+SAS Facilitators must firstly meet the base eligibility criteria to enrol in the SAS Facilitator Training Course.

+Once qualified as an SAS Facilitator through completing the full training experience, SAS Facilitators then link to a subscribed SAS Provider account to access Cadet Places and start creating groups.
+SAS Facilitators run groups with a maximum ratio of 1:4 or connect with an SAS Facilitator colleague for groups of ratio 2:6.